dsgrid/dsgrid/docs/source/data_format.rst

     |    53025|   com|FullServiceR...|      4|
     |    53045|   com|FullServiceR...|      5|
     +---------+---+------------------+-------+

+.. warning:: Registration will fail if dimension columns are not strings.

 - ``Trivial dimensions``: 1-element dimensions that are not present in the data files.
 Dsgrid dynamically adds them to ``load_data_lookup`` as an alias column.
 These dimensions must be